 Visiting Cuba for The First Time

-We had communicated through email for years… Never through social media or regular text message because it’s challenging to use wifi and data.
+We had communicated through email and video calls for years… Never through social media or regular text message because it’s challenging to use wifi and data.
 In the island, people are very limited in their resources and how much they can make in their profession.
 But when you have a family like mine, we help them in any way possible.

 The Shortest Flight Ever